danking/hail-cloud-docs/how-to-cloud-with-hail.md

 A partition must contain at least one row of a MatrixTable or Table and should usually contain many more.
-Hail has some per-partition overhead, so we recommend that your partitions are at least 128 Megabytes in size.
+Hail has some per-partition overhead, so we recommend that your partitions are at least 128 megabytes in size.

 ### Preemptible Workers

-Many hail operations will succeed with preemptible workers.
+Many Hail operations will succeed with preemptible workers.
 Specifically, any operation which is entirely "row-parallel" (there is no sharing of information across rows and, in particular, across partitions) will succeed with preemptible workers.
 For example, counting the number of missing genotypes at every locus is